Janaki4/E-commerce_Mirrar/README.md

 Left the .env file in the project itself for easily configure

-Swagger documentation is also added
+Swagger documentation is also added,
-Added Postman collection (name-> Mirrar_e-commerce.postman_collection ) in the project Testing is done with jest and supertest
+Added Postman collection (name-> Mirrar_e-commerce.postman_collection ) in the project, Testing is done with jest and supertest,

 **Assumptions:**